bloodyowl/graphql-api-starter-kit/README.md

 $ yarn dev
 ```

-You can then open `https://localhost:3000/partner` and try the Apollo Explorer.
+You can then open `https://localhost:3000/graphql` and try the explorer.

+You can preview all the subgraphs you expose (e.g. `https://localhost:3000/partner-graphql`, `https://localhost:3000/internal-graphql`).

 ## Run tests